Primalbase Token (PBT) Market Cap Tops $944,529.83

-Primalbase Token (PBT) traded flat against the dollar during the twenty-four hour period ending at 15:00 PM Eastern on March 16th.
-During the last seven days, Primalbase Token has traded flat against the dollar.
-One Primalbase Token coin can now be purchased for about $755.62 or 0.01197075 BTC on exchanges.
-Primalbase Token has a market capitalization of $944,529.83 and approximately $396.00 worth of Primalbase Token was traded on exchanges in the last 24 hours.
+Primalbase Token (PBT) traded flat against the US dollar during the 24-hour period ending at 15:00 PM Eastern on March 17th.
+Primalbase Token has a market capitalization of $944,529.83 and $396.00 worth of Primalbase Token was traded on exchanges in the last day.
+One Primalbase Token coin can currently be bought for $755.62 or 0.01197075 BTC on cryptocurrency exchanges.
+Over the last week, Primalbase Token has traded flat against the US dollar.

 - EarnX (EARNX) traded up 396,248.3% against the dollar and now trades at $0.0008 or 0.00000002 BTC.